-An applicant who wishes to be examined by the Board must be a physician who has successfully completed residency training in Neurology/Pediatric Neurology or a related field such as Neurosurgery, Psychiatry, or a Critical Care specialty, such as Anesthesia, in an ACGME, UCNS or RCPSC-accredited program, and has obtained primary board certification in that area of medical subspecialty.
-In addition, an applicant must have completed training (or will complete within three months) for a minimum of 12 months (full time, or full-time-equivalent through extended part-time training), as supervised by a Board-certified clinical neurophysiologist, in a CNP, Epilepsy, NIOM, or Neuromuscular Fellowship program.
+An applicant who wishes to be examined by ABCN must be a physician who has successfully completed residency training in Neurology/Pediatric Neurology or a related field such as Neurosurgery, Psychiatry, or a Critical Care specialty, such as Anesthesia, in an ACGME-, UCNS- or RCPSC-accredited program, and has obtained primary board certification in that area of medical subspecialty.
+In addition, an applicant must have completed Fellowship training for a minimum of twelve months (full time, or full-time-equivalent through extended part-time training) or will complete training within three months of examination, as supervised by a Board-certified clinical neurophysiologist in a CNP, Epilepsy, NIOM, or Neuromuscular Fellowship program.

 The training required for board eligibility includes broad exposure to the scientific basis of CNP, as well as relevant aspects of technique and instrumentation.
-Additional knowledge of sleep, NIOM, EM, and

-EP is required depending on the selected track.
+Additional knowledge of sleep, NIOM, EM, and evoked potentials (EP) is required depending on the selected track.
 All candidates are expected to have extensive experience interpreting EEGs in all age groups and for a wide range of clinical disorders.

-The Critical Care EEG exam requires one year of Neurophysiology/Epilepsy Fellowship training or six months of EEG training during NeuroCritical Care Fellowship and an additional six months of supervised EEG experience.

-The NIOM exam requires a minimum of four months or 640 hours of IOM training, at least half of which have been completed during an accredited CNP Fellowship.

-The Pediatric EEG exam requires a minimum of eight weeks of Pediatric-focused EEG training.
+- The Critical Care EEG exam requires one year of Neurophysiology/Epilepsy Fellowship training or six months of EEG training during NeuroCritical Care Fellowship and an additional six months of supervised EEG experience completed within 24 months. - The NIOM exam requires a minimum of four months or 640 hours of IOM training, at least half of which have been completed during an accredited CNP Fellowship. - The Pediatric EEG exam requires a minimum of eight weeks of Pediatric-focused EEG training.

-Candidates who are successful on ABCN examinations will be awarded a ten-year Diplomate certification in CNP, or CNP with special qualification in Epilepsy Monitoring, NIOM, Critical Care EEG, or Pediatric EEG.
+Candidates who are successful on ABCN examinations will be awarded a ten-year Diplomate certification in CNP, or CNP with special qualification in EM, NIOM, Critical Care EEG, or Pediatric EEG.